A recent beach trip found me at a cozy coffee shop nibbling on something like these granola bars.

 - Add almond butter, coconut oil, and maple syrup to a small saucepan and bring to a low boil over medium heat, stirring occasionally.
 Then remove from heat and immediately add to the oats (see photo).

-- Use a mixing spoon (or your hands) to mix thoroughly, ensuring that the dates and the almond butter mixture are evenly dispersed and coating all of the dry ingredients.
+- Use a mixing spoon to mix thoroughly, ensuring that the dates and the almond butter mixture are evenly dispersed and coating all of the dry ingredients.

-- Add the mixture to a parchment-lined 8x8-inch baking pan and spread into an even layer.
-Then top with another layer of parchment paper and press down with something flat - such as a measuring cup - to press into an even, uniform layer.
+- Add the mixture to a parchment-lined 8×8-inch baking pan (size/number as original recipe is written // adjust if altering batch size) and spread into an even layer.
+Then top with another layer of parchment paper and press down with something flat – such as a measuring cup – to press into an even, uniform layer.

 - Bake at 325 degrees F (162 C) for 20-25 minutes or until the edges are golden brown.
 Remove from oven and let cool in the pan.
 Transfer to the freezer to speed cooling time.

 - Once cooled, lift out of the pan and slice into desired number of bars.
-I went with 6 bars, but you could easily do 8 bars or 12 squares.
+I went with 6 bars, but you could easily do 8 bars or 12 squares (amounts as original recipe is written // adjust if altering batch size).

 - Optional: Melt dark chocolate and coconut oil in a small mixing bowl in the microwave or over a double boiler on the stovetop.
 Spoon a small amount over the bars in a drizzle pattern or cover half of the bar with chocolate.
 Top with sea salt or hemp seeds.